The Divorce Diet

 7. I decided what I wanted out of life, instead of being consumed by married life

-8. I began a simple routine of eating my easily put together gastro meals
+8. I began a simple routine of eating my easy gastro meals

 9. I accepted more social invitations

-10. I wanted to travel more, to culinary destinations, alone if necessary.
+10. I would to travel more, especially to culinary destinations, alone if necessary.